opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 # Metrics

-Core Peer Forwarder introduces the following custom metrics and all the metrics are prefixed by `core.peerForwarder`
+Core Peer Forwarder introduces the following custom metrics and all the metrics are prefixed by `core.peerForwarder`.

-## Timer
+# Timer

 - `requestForwardingLatency`: measures latency of forwarding requests by peer forwarder client.
 - `requestProcessingLatency`: measures latency of processing requests by peer forwarder server.

-## Counter
+# Counter

 - `requests`: measures total number of forwarded requests.
 - `requestsFailed`: measures total number of failed requests.
 Requests with HTTP response code other than `200`.